 As a standard security measure for data collection, your app server must support SHA-2 (256-bit).
 SHA-1 is not supported.

 The PHP agent integrates with other New Relic features to give you end-to-end visibility:

 The PHP agent automatically injects the browser agent's JS code when you enable auto-instrumentation.
 After enabling browser injection, you can view data in the APM Summary page and quickly switch between the APM and browser data for a particular app.
 For configuration options and manual instrumentation, see Browser monitoring and the PHP agent.

 When you install the infrastructure and APM agents on the same host, they automatically detect one another.
-You can then view a list of hosts in the APM UI, and filter your Infrastructure hosts by APM app in the Infrastructure UI.
+You can then view a list of hosts in the APM UI, and filter your hosts by APM app in the infrastructure UI.
 For more information, see APM data in infrastructure monitoring.